ietf-wg-acme/acme/draft-ietf-acme-acme.md

-The order object returned by the server represents a promise that if the client fulfills the server's requirements before the "expires" time, then the server will issue the requested certificate.
+The order object returned by the server represents a promise that if the client fulfills the server's requirements before the "expires" time, then the server will be willing to finalize the order upon request and issue the requested certificate.
 In the order object, any authorization referenced in the "authorizations" array whose status is "pending" represents an authorization transaction that the client must complete before the server will issue the certificate (see {{identifier-authorization}}).
 If the client fails to complete the required actions before the "expires" time, then the server SHOULD change the status of the order to "invalid" and MAY delete the order resource.

 Once the client believes it has fulfilled the server's requirements, it should send a POST request to the order resource's finalize URL.
 The POST body MUST